junguler/_image-manipulation/Geometrize/README.md

  * [gif making example](https://github.com/junguler/_image-manipulation/tree/main/Geometrize#fun-with-gifs)
  * [bat files and bash scripts](https://github.com/junguler/_image-manipulation/tree/main/Geometrize#windows-bat-file-and-linux-bash-script)

-## what are the differences betwwen primitives and geometrize?
+## what are the differences between primitives and geometrize?
 from the first look these two programs might look familiar but there are enough differences to not consider geometrize just a re-write and i'll try to point some of them here
  * geometrize was inspired by primitives
  * geometrize was written in C and C++ but primitives was written in golang